-Module 4 Essential Mathematical Structures
+Module 3 Essential Mathematical Structures

 Approximation of functions by polynomials is probably one of the most important activities in numerical analysis and its applications.
+To this end, we show how Python supports these activities.
+We also introduce univariate discrete and continuous statistical distributions as well as random number generators.